BlackSkyNetwork/nexus/docs/zine/00000000/attila-csihar.md

 ###### 2022

-##### Can you tell us what sort of feelings or entities you were channeling during the _Saturnalien_ performance NFT?
+##### Can you tell us what sort of feelings or entities you were channeling during the _Saturnalian_ performance NFT?

 The performance was about extraterrestrial or other dimensional intelligence and also channeling a transformation between human and android.
 More profoundly, it was about channeling the energy from the storm of the south pole of Saturn.